-How Does Student Loan Forgiveness for NonProfit Work?
+How Does Student Loan Forgiveness for Non-profit Work?

 Student Loan Forgiveness for Nonprofit Workers

-Qualifying for forgiveness is quite simple:
+Qualifying for forgiveness is easy:

-- You must be employed full-time and work 30 hours per week.
+- You must be employed full time and work 30 hours per week.

 Many borrowers have a combination of federal loans.
-If you are one of them and wish to qualify for the student loan forgiveness for nonprofit workers, you may do so under the Direct Loan Consolidation.
+If you are one of them and wish to qualify for student loan forgiveness for nonprofit workers, you may do so through Direct Loan Consolidation.
 Under this program, you will have only one federal direct loan, thus making your loans eligible for forgiveness.

 Repayment Period and Plan

 Perhaps the best thing about student loan forgiveness for nonprofit workers is it takes effect after only 10 years.
 This means you must make only 120 qualifying monthly payments to attain loan forgiveness.
 Payments must be full, on-time, and consecutive.
 As for the monthly payments, all federal repayment plans qualify for forgiveness.

 Note that it is best to apply for a plan requires you to make only small monthly payments, such as an Income-Driven Repayment Plan.The plan takes into consideration your debt-to-income ratio.
-This is important for nonprofit work since income in this field is not usually high.
+This is important for nonprofit work because income in this field is not usually high.

-Currently, student loan forgiveness for nonprofit workers does not have a forgiveness limit.As long as you fulfill the qualifications and duties expected of you, any amount of balance may be forgiven.
+Currently, student loan forgiveness for nonprofit workers does not have a forgiveness limit.As long as you meet the qualifications and duties expected of you, any balance on your student loan may be forgiven.

 What to Do Now

-What are your thoughts on student loan forgiveness for nonprofit workers?
+What are your thoughts on student loan forgiveness for non-profit workers?
 Let us know in the comments below.